HSSBoston/skateboard/README.md

 This project delivers a hack to make skateboarding more fun and safer.
 It turns a skateboard to be an Internet-of-Things (IoT) device with a Raspberry Pi and its peripheral components.

-Glow in the Dark Skateboard is a "smart" skateboard has an electroluminescent (EL) wire and LED lights to make it bright and colorful.
-The lighting pattern changes based on the skateboard's orientation - level, upward, or downwards.
+Glow in the Dark Skateboard is a "smart" skateboard that has an electroluminescent (EL) wire and LED lights.
+The lighting pattern changes based on the skateboard's orientation - level, upward, or downward.
 This is implemented with Python code that continuously runs on a Raspberry Pi to calculate the pitch of the skateboard with an accelerometer.

 ## Project History